SMART-NYUAD/air-quality-prediction-correlation/air_quaity_prediction/README.md

 ## Description

-This folder contains scripts and models for predicting PM2.5 levels using various machine learning techniques.
-It includes tools for training models, benchmarking their performance, and forecasting future PM2.5 concentrations.
+This folder contains scripts and models for predicting PM2.5 levels using Recurrent Neural Networks (RNNs) and Long Short-Term Memory (LSTM) models, which are well-suited for time series forecasting.
+The scripts include tools for training these models, benchmarking their performance, and forecasting future PM2.5 concentrations.

 ## Structure